xubingyue/avocadodb/README_maintainers.md

   - the example is named by the string provided in brackets after the above key
   - the output is written to `Documentation/Examples/<name>.generated`
   - examples end with *@END_EXAMPLE_[OUTPUT|RUN]*
-  - all code in between is executed as javascript in the **arangosh** while talking to a valid **arangod**.
+  - all code in between is executed as javascript in the **avocadosh** while talking to a valid **avocadod**.
-  You may inspect the generated js code in `/tmp/arangosh.examples.js`
+  You may inspect the generated js code in `/tmp/avocadosh.examples.js`

 OUTPUT and RUN specifics
 ---------------------------